 Relocation Attorney in New Port Richey

-Creating Limits on Relocation for Parenting Purposes
+Creating Limits on Relocation for Parenting Purposes in Florida

 Florida law recognizes the importance of both parents’ involvement in their children’s lives, even if a divorce or separation occurs.
 This can create some tricky situations for parents who want to move away after a divorce.
 Whether it is a job offer out of state or a desire to start fresh in a new city, relocation needs to be part of your parenting plan.

 According to Florida laws, if your former spouse has visitation rights with the children and you have custody, you cannot move more than 50 miles away without the other parent’s consent.
 If your former spouse does not agree, you will have to go to court and present a strong case as to why the judge should allow you to move.

 To relocate without consent from the other parent, you will need to show:

 - That the relocation is in the best interest of the children

 - That the children and your former spouse will maintain their relationship post-move

 - That there will be little to no negative impact on the kids or the parent-child relationship